Code-Institute-Submissions/Battleships-3/README.md

 #
 ## Validator Testing

-* Validation for code was through PEP8 validator
+I passed the code through the PEP8 validator where the only faults found are due to text decoration used for the terminal statement output.
 #
 ## Deployment
 #